Shimabara Castle: History

-The Matsudaira daimyō remained in residence at Shimabara Castle until the Meiji Restoration of 1868.
 It was the seat of the local government until 1871, when the former Shimabara Domain was merged into the new Nagasaki prefecture.
-The keep was pulled down in 1876, as were most of the supporting structures.
+The castle was abolished by the Meiji government in 1874 and the tenshu was pulled down in 1876, as were most of the supporting structures, and the land sold to the private sector.
 The third bailey became a school grounds, and most of the inner bailey was given over to farmland.